 Novartis is fully committed to keeping health care professionals updated on the safety of crizanlizumab.

 *Postmarketing adverse event reports include spontaneous reports, managed access program (MAP) reports and patient orientation program (POP) reports.
 Spontaneous postmarketing reporting systems have several limitations, which can include underreporting and incompletely documented cases.
+Each report can include more than one event.

 Infusion-related reactions are a known side effect of monoclonal antibodies including crizanlizumab, and are included in the Warnings and Precautions and Adverse Reactions section of the crizanlizumab label in countries where crizanlizumab has obtained marketing authorization for treatment of SCD as well as in investigational study documents and treatment plans for the ongoing trials in patients with SCD.
 Pain events, such as back pain, oropharyngeal pain, arthralgia, myalgia, abdominal pain, musculoskeletal chest pain, and infusion site pain are also included in the label (where applicable), investigational study documents and treatment plans, as adverse reactions.
 Arthralgia and back pain are listed as very common adverse (>10%) drug reactions in the label.